-The financial year 2016-17 has ended.
-The end of a year is a good time to look back and take stock of the achievements/deficiencies and to look forward, to see what we still need to accomplish.
+The financial year 2019-20 has ended.
+We have kicked off a new year 2020-21 in the midst of unprecedented times with COVID-19, However, it is a time to look back and take stock of the achievements/deficiencies and to look forward, to see what we need to accomplish.

-2.1 As a part of consultative process in regulating tariff, TAMP, has organized 44 hearings during the year 2016-17 jointly with the Ports, Port users, BOT Operators and prospective bidders for PPP Projects as well as for other tariff cases.
-Such joint hearings not only enabled the Ports / BOT operators to fine tune their tariff proposals but also acted as an effective platform for Users to put-forth their views / grievances.
+3.1 As a part of consultative process in regulating tariff, TAMP, has organized 42 hearings during the year 2019-20 jointly with the Ports, Port users, BOT Operators and prospective lessees of port lands as well as for other tariff cases.
+Such joint hearings not only enabled the Ports / BoT operators to fine tune their tariff proposals but also acted as an effective platform for Users to put-forth their views / grievances.

-5. The audit of the Accounts of the Authority for the year 2015-16 has been undertaken by the Comptroller and Auditor General of India.
-As per the Audit Report released by the Comptroller and Auditor General there are no audit paras on the Accounts of the Authority for the year 2015-16.
-The Accounts of the Authority along with Audit Report for the year 2015-16 has been placed on the Table of Rajya Sabha on 14.12.2016 and Lok Sabha on 15.12.2016.
+4. The audit of the Accounts of the Authority for the year 2018-19 has been undertaken by the Comptroller and Auditor General of India.
+As per the Audit Report released by the Comptroller and Auditor General there are no audit paras on the Accounts of the Authority for the year 2018-19.
+The Accounts of the Authority along with Audit Report for the year 2018-19 has been placed on the Table of Lok Sabha on 28.11.2019 and Rajya Sabha on 02.12.2019.

-10. The accomplishments made so far would not have been possible without the active co-operation of all the stakeholders, more importantly, our small, but dedicated team of staff members.
-I am confident that the tasks still we need to accomplish will be accomplished with the active cooperation of our staff.
+8. Looking back on 2019-20, we have to convene more meetings of the Authority during the year 2020-21 to dispose of more tariff cases compensating the setback suffered due to COVID-19.
+The accomplishments made so far would not have been possible without the active co-operation of all the stakeholders, more importantly, our small, but dedicated team of staff members.
+I wish to take this opportunity to thank the employees of the TAMP for their immense contribution to achieve the accomplishments.
+I am confident that the tasks still we need to accomplish will be accomplished with the active cooperation of all stakeholders.

-11. We welcome your comments and suggestions on our functioning which will provide valuable feedback to us to effect necessary improvements within the statutory mandate and guiding framework given to us.
+9. I welcome comments and suggestions of stakeholders on our functioning which will provide valuable feedback to us to effect necessary improvements within the statutory mandate and guiding framework given to us.